Thrasher2020/vinyl_listener/README.md

 # Vinyl Listener
-Vinyl Listener for Home Assistant A high-precision vinyl identification add-on.
+Vinyl Listener for Home Assistant A high-precision vinyl identification app.

 Features
 Hybrid Identification: Attempts free local identification using Shazam first.
 Only falls back to ACRCloud if the track is not found, saving you API calls.
 You get 100 calls a day for the free level of ACRCloud.